RaviVendraminideAlmeida/bash-course/README.md

 # bash-course
-A few execises made following a shellscript course available at "ProgramminKnowledge" youtube channell.
+A few execises made following a shellscript course available at "ProgramminKnowledge" youtube channel.